Index of /sereno/csurf

 SystemPreferences->Security&Privacy->Privacy->FullDiskAccess: add /bin/bash

-N.B.: on updates to recent MacOS versions, a key symbolic link that
+On updates to recent MacOS versions, another key symbolic link that

 is required to make X11 binaries work is sometimes removed.
 Here

-is how to re-make link if it is removed (can also just reinstall
+is how to re-make the link if it is removed (can also fix this by

 cd /private/var/select